NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

       nGraph bridge converts the supported PaddlePaddle operators to nGraph operators to reconstruct the subgraph with nGraph's intermediate representation.
 The convertable operators are located in the ngraph/ops directory, and each operator has its own files for easy management.
 For the conversion of operators, there is a common unified interface to facilitate code development and operator transformation.
 The relevant interfaces are

-      - GetInputNode: Obtains input node for the conversion operator.
+      - GetInputNode: obtains input node for the conversion operator.
 The node has unordered graph management.
-      - SetOutputNode: Sets an operator management system for adding the operator of the first conversion.
+      - SetOutputNode: sets an operator management system for adding the operator of the first conversion.
       - Related code :
          - Paddle/fluid/operators/ngraph/ngraph_bridge.h
          - Paddle/fluid/operators/ngraph/ngraph_bridge.cc